huang Yulong 黃于龍

 Facing Hierarchies and Dominance: How We Perceive, Learn, and Adapt in Social Worlds

-In everyday life, we constantly navigate social hierarchies — judging who holds more powers and influences, when to cooperate, and when to compete.
+In everyday life, we constantly navigate social hierarchies — judging who holds more power and influence, when to cooperate, and when to compete.
 My research examines the brain mechanisms and behavioral strategies that make this possible.
 Using approaches such as brain stimulation, reinforcement learning models, and innovative tools like digit-tracking, I study how people acquire knowledge about social ranks, adjust to competitive versus cooperative partners, and perceive dominance cues in faces.

 The results show that the medial prefrontal cortex plays a causal role in hierarchy learning, that people adapt their behavior differently depending on an opponent’s level of competitiveness, and that even young children display early attentional preferences for less dominant faces.
 More recently, I have extended this work by investigating how oxytocin — a neuropeptide central to social cognition — modulates the perception of facial dominance, revealing that it can dampen automatic sensitivity to dominance cues during early stages of face processing.